Bjornkw/mini-projects/README.md

 # mini-projects
-A collection of small python project created over the years
+A collection of random small python projects